 In early 2015, I completed my personal fitness training diploma and by Nov'15 I quit the corporate world spanning over 10,5 years, and my sister and I started PhysEQFiT (Pty) Ltd – a company specializing in holistic wellness.

-(We later launched a separate division – FinanciallyFIT to focus on financial wellness where I specialise in financial consulting and training!)
+(We later launched a separate division - FinanciallyFIT to focus on financial wellness where I specialize in financial consulting and training!)

 In April 2016, we decided to launch yet another venture - a Guesthouse.
 We started it from scratch with no guests or experience within the hospitality industry.